nickmeldrum/nickmeldrum.com.markdownblog/Web/Posts/decorators-in-javascript-using-monkey-patching-closures-prototypes-proxies-and-middleware.md

  4. Proxy object (ES6)
  5. For want of a better word: "middleware"

-At the end I will take a brief diversion into the current hot topic: "middleware" and whether any of these could really be called a "middleware" implementation or not.
-Fun times.

 I have put some notes about this post in an appendix so as not to disrupt the flow.
 So if interested in a) why I am using ES6 syntax or b) why I am NOT using classes or c) a list of the source files for you to play with, check towards the end of this post.

 ## First, the simple component I want to decorate: